sdmx-twg/vtl/v2.2/docs/reference_manual/operators/Join operators/Inner Join/content.rst

 The SQL relational join produces an intermediate result, called **virtual data set** (VDS₁); this virtual data set VDS₁ has the following components:

-* The join keys, which appear once and maintain their names, and assume the roles as they appear on the *reference data set*;
+* The join keys, which appear once and maintain their names;
-* All the left-over identifiers of the *reference data set* which have not been used as join keys;
-* The remaining components coming from exactly one input data set, which appear once and maintain their original name and role.
+* The remaining components, identifier or not, coming from exactly one input data set, which appear once and maintain their original name and role.
-* The remaining components coming from multiple data sets, which appear as many times as the data sets they come from;
-  names of each of these components are prefixed with the alias of the data set they come from, separated by the “`#`” symbol; in this context, the symbol “`#`” does not denote the membership operator, but acts just as a separator between the data set and the component name.
+* The remaining components, identifier or not, coming from multiple data sets, which appear as many times as the data sets they come from; names of each of these components are prefixed with the alias of the data set they come from, separated by the “`#`” symbol; in this context, the symbol “`#`” does not denote the membership operator, but acts just as a separator between the data set and the component name.
 If the aliases are not defined, the names are prefixed with the data set name.
 If the data set name can't be determined (for example the join operand is an expression), an error is raised.
 For example, if “`population`” appears in two input data sets “`ds1`” and “`ds2`”, that have the aliases “`a`” and “`b`” respectively, both “`a#population`” and “`b#population`” will appear in the virtual Data Set; If the aliases were not specified, the names must be used (i.e. “`ds1#population`” and “`ds2#population`”).